thebirdwashere/BirdBox/README.md

 If you followed all the other steps correctly, your bot should now be online and operational!
 We hope you enjoy your BirdBox experience.

 Some commands require additions to the sqlite database.
-These should support an empty one without breaking, but commands like `e;quotes`, `e;maybepile`, and `e;scratchpad` will require some setup for maximum enjoyment.
+These should support an empty one without breaking, but commands like `e;quotes`, `e;maybepile`, and `e;scratchpad` will require some setup.
+The image command requires an API key from [thecatapi.com](https://www.thecatapi.com) and [thedogapi.com](https://www.thedogapi.com/en/students), added to the `.env` file as "CAT_API_KEY" and "DOG_API_KEY" respectively.
 For the neofetch command to work, you will need to have neofetch installed on your system.
 Other commands, interjections, and features should work out of the box.

 ## Contribution